This course has been archived, the content is no longer up-to-date or relevant to most students.

 Transcript

-So one more time with the pencil tool, I tried using the pen tool but I'm trying to keep it all to really simple tools in here because I don’t want to have to go and explain the pen tool because that’s a whole days work.
-Come on, were getting there.
-Actually what I'm going to do is, are we using the smooth one, we are.
-Feels like the best I've got, that looks okay.
+You go away.
+So one more time with a pencil tool.
+Come on.
+Pencil tool.
+I should use the pen tool, but I'm trying to keep it all to like really simple tools in here 'cause I don't wanna have to go and explain the pen tool 'cause that's a whole day's work because, come on, I'm getting there.
+Actually what I'm gonna do is we're using the smooth one we are feels like the best I've got it.

-Anyway, so back to the width tool, grab you, drag it out.
-And you can see its just a nice smooth line.
-There's nothing more than that, it gets cool when you start going into, say I want to unlock the wizard layer and I'm going to zoom in on his arm here and I'm going to double click it.
-And I'm double clicking it a couple of times, I've gone inside of a group inside of a group because its been grouped all sorts of ways.
-And I've eventually got my way into the arm here. so I keep double clicking it until I've found all my way in.
-I'm inside all these different groups, and I'm going to use the ink bottle tool.
+And I'm double clicking a couple times.
+I've gone inside of a group, inside of a group 'cause it's been grouped all sorts of ways.
+And I eventually got my way into the arm here so I keep double clicking it until I found all my way in.
+Okay?
+I'm inside all these different groups and I'm gonna use the ink.
+Okay, the ink bottle tool.

-So the fill tool, adds a different fill so I can pick a new fill from here, and that’s what he does.
-The ink bottle, does a similar thing but except with the stroke so I'm going to add a stroke to the outside, can you see it just adds it to it there.
-And it added my stroke around the outside.
-And then if I go in with my width tool, I can get a cool kind of illustration style.
-Watch this, if I drag say this corner out a little bit, can you see what its doing, its kind of moving it around and I can start skinning it in bits and I'm trying to get it looking a little bit more like a pen.
-And you can get a nice cool stylized stroke around the outside.
-There we go, that’s fine.
+Can you see it?
+Just adds it to it there.
+Okay.
+And it add in nice stroker on the outside.
+And then if I go in with my whipped tool, I can kind of get a kind of a cool illustration style, which this, if I drag say this corner out a little bit, can you see what it's doing?
+It's kind of moving it around and I can start kind of skinning in bits and trying to get it looking a little bit more like a pen.

-Now I'm going to go all the way back to scene one, I can either double click the background by using my selection tool, or you can just click scene one.
-Double click my background a couple of times, all the way back to scene one.
-You can see, I could start working around with adding with the ink bottle, adding strokes around the outside and then playing with the width tool.
-I'm going to zoom back out, the quick key to full screen is command 1 on your key board or control 1 on your keyboard.
-It should zoom all the way out again to 100%.
+Couple of times all the way back to scene one.
+You can see I could start working around with this.
+Uh, adding with the ink bottle, adding strokes around the outside and then playing with the width tool.
+I'm gonna zoom back out.
+The quick key to kind of full screen is command one on your keyboard or control one on your keyboard should zoom all the way out again to like a hundred percent.
+Alright, that's it for the width tool.

-One last thing before I go, width tool was stolen from adobe illustrator and its amazing what you can do with it here, there's some of the drawings I've done, lets look at this one it’s a bit better example so its just a stylized bit of type and what I do is I draw first with the pencil in my notebook and then I go over with the width tool.
-And the width tool works exactly the same in illustrator as it does in flash (Adobe animate) so you can use this exact same thing in flash (adobe animate).
-And you can see the kinds of lines you can draw, that are just really impossible to do with the pen tool normally.
-So yeah, if you are using illustrator or flash (adobe animate) the width tool could be a new best friend for you for especially these curved, varying sizes along here.
+And then I go over it with the width tool.
+And the width tool works exactly the same in Illustrator as it does in flash.
+So you can use this the exact same thing in Flash, and you can see the kinds of lines you can draw that are just really impossible to do with the pen tool normally.
+Um, so yeah, if you are using the, um, uh, illustrator or Flash, um, the width tool could be a new best friend for you for especially kind of these curved, varying sizes along here.
+All right, that's it for the width tool.
+Finally.

 • Powered by Marvin